sagemath/trac_to_gh/Issue 1530.md

 # Issue 1530: [with patch] building tut.tex is currently broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1530

 Original creator: was